winstonDeGreef/Mechanica/content/Ch6_AngularMomentum.md

 Finally, for $e > 1$ the trajectory is a hyperbola with the planet again moving to infinity.

-<b>Conclusion: according to Newton's laws of mechanics, combined with the Gravitation force proposed by Newton, planets must move in ellipses around their star.</b>
+**Conclusion: according to Newton's laws of mechanics, combined with the Gravitation force proposed by Newton, planets must move in ellipses around their star.**

 This holds for our solar system, but for any other star with planets as well.
 Research has shown that there are hundreds of solar systems out in the universe with thousands of planets moving around their star.
 See e.g. https://exoplanets.nasa.gov/
-<br><br>

-### Kepler 3 ###
+### Kepler 3
 We are left with proving Kepler's third law:

 $$ \frac{T_A^2}{R_A^3} = \frac{T_B^2}{R_B^3}= const $$

 Now that we know the orbit, this is not difficult.
 We concentrate on the motion during one lapse (one 'year').
-From Keppler's 1<sup>st</sup> law we know that the area a planet sweeps out of its ellipse is given by
+From Keppler's 1$^\text{st}$ law we know that the area a planet sweeps out of its ellipse is given by

 $$ A(t) = \frac{l}{2m}t + C $$